Juris Doctor (Law)

 - A complete online application including payment of the application fee

-- When completing the online application, please ensure that you provide your supplemental information where requested, including your CV or resumé
+- When completing the online application, please ensure that you provide your supplemental information where requested, including your CV/resume, and personal statement

 - Official transcripts from all post-secondary institutions attended

-- Letters of reference, forwarded directly by the referees to the TRU Law Admissions Office at email@example.com
+- Two letters of reference, forwarded directly by the referees to the TRU Law Admissions Office at email@example.com

-- Your LSAT score (the Law Schools Admissions Test (LSAT) is written by applying directly to the Law Schools Admissions Council (LSAC) – see llsac.org for test date details and authorized test taking sites
+- An LSAT score, by providing your LSAC ID number.
+(The Law Schools Admissions Test (LSAT) is written by applying directly to the Law Schools Admissions Council (LSAC) – see llsac.org for test date details and registration

 - Any other supplemental documents that are required by your selected category of admission